Part 2: Objects and Properties

 Attitude Profiles

-STK is set at the Standard attitude option which allows you define a vehicle's attitude profile using the following:
+STK is set at the Standard attitude option, which enables you define a vehicle's attitude profile using the following:

-Attitude changes can be applied to all moving objects in STK (e.g. Aircraft, Ground Vehicles, Missiles, Satellites, Ships).
+You can apply attitude changes to all moving objects in STK: Aircraft, Ground Vehicles, Missiles, Satellites, and Ships.

 1. Leave the view in the 3D Graphics window.